 Reach Out to an Indiana Sex Crimes Lawyer for Help

 If you have questions about whether or not an offense may require registration as a sex offender, seek legal help.
 Once you have been ordered to register, it can be difficult to petition for termination of the requirement to register.
 If you are already ordered to register, make sure that you understand everything that you are expected to do.
 Failing to register as a sex offender can carry harsh penalties, even if you delay reporting a new address for only a few days.

-If you have been accused of a sex offense, contact Hessler Law, PC right away.
+If you have been accused of a sex offense, contact a criminal defense lawyer at Hessler Law, PC right away.
 We have a successful track record of defending individuals accused of many different types of sex offenses.
 We will work to minimize the consequences for your future, and fight for your rights at every stage of your case.
 Contact us online, or call (317) 886-8800 to schedule a free, initial case evaluation.